kogpsy/jspsych-vviq/README.md

 ## VVIQ2

-TODO: What is it and who created it.
-The vividness of visual imagery questionnaire (VVIQ2; Marks, 1973, Marks, 1995).
+The VVIQ2 (Marks, 1995) is the successor of the VVIQ (Marks, 1973) with a reversed scale and more items.
+It aims to measure the vividness and liveliness of mental images.

 ## Development